FDio/csit/docs/report/introduction/methodology_ipsec.rst

 +-------------------+------------------+----------------+------------------+

-VPP IPsec with SW crypto are executed in both tunnel and policy modes, with tests running on 3-node testbeds: 3n-hsw and 3n-skx.
+VPP IPsec with SW crypto are executed in both tunnel and policy modes, with tests running on 3-node testbeds: 3n-skx.

 IPsec with Intel QAT HW
 ^^^^^^^^^^^^^^^^^^^^^^^